 5. Google’s first office was a rented garage.

 So stereotypical Silicon Valley startup, right?
 Starting in September 1998, the company’s first workspace was Susan Wojcicki’s garage on Santa Margarita Ave. in Menlo Park, Calif.
-Wojcicki, sister of 23andMe founder Anne Wojcicki, is Google employee no. 16.
+Wojcicki, sister of 23andMe founder Anne Wojcicki, is Google employee number 16.
 She was Google’s first marketing manager and is now the CEO of YouTube.
 As for the house that built Google, the tech titan bought it, because of course it did.
 Then it filled the suburban ranch-style dwelling with candy, snacks and lava lamps.

 6. A former caterer for The Grateful Dead was Google’s first chef.

 In 1999, chef Charlie Ayers won a cook-off judged by Google’s employees, then only 40 in all, to clinch the position, which he held for seven years.
 Ayers initially cooked for the Grateful Dead in exchange for free admission to their legendary shows, but later took over catering for the jam band.
-At Google, he eventually served 4,000 daily lunches and dinners in 10 cafés throughout its Mountain View, Calif. global headquarters.
+At Google, he eventually served 4,000 daily lunches and dinners in 10 cafés throughout its Mountain View, Calif., global headquarters.

 7. Google New York began at a Starbucks on 86th Street.